-Suspect steals SUV with child inside, leads police on 40-minute chase
+Man arrested for allegedly stealing SUV with child inside in Raleigh, leading police on chase

 CARY, N.C.
-(WTVD) -- A person took a car with a child inside it and led police on a chase for 40 minutes.
+(WTVD) -- A 20-year-old man has been charged for allegedly stealing a vehicle with a child inside late Sunday.

-It happened around 1 a.m. when a person stole a white Ford Explorer from a parking lot near the intersection of Tryon Road and Gorman Street.
+It happened around 11:30 p.m. near the intersection of Tryon Road and Gorman Street.

-Investigators said they spent 40 minutes following the stolen SUV.
-The chase went down Interstate 40 before eventually ending in Cary on Kildaire Farm Road.

-The child was released without being harmed.
-They are back with their family.
+The car was stolen from the parking lot of a convenience store and a 14-year-old girl was inside at the time.

+She was able to jump out of the car in a nearby neighborhood and was returned to her family.

+He jumped from the car and ran off, police said, but was eventually taken into custody.

+He is charged with first-degree kidnapping, felony flee/elude arrest with motor vehicle and larceny of a motor vehicle in connection with the incident.

-Suspect steals SUV with child inside, leads police on 40-minute chase
+Man arrested for allegedly stealing SUV with child inside in Raleigh, leading police on chase

 TOP STORIES